helgoboss/helgobox/doc/user-guide.md

 - "This knob should control the track pan, but only when my sustain pedal is pressed, otherwise it should control track volume!"
-- "I want to have two buttons for switching between different programs where each program represents a group of mappings."
+- "I want to have two buttons for switching between different banks where each bank represents a group of mappings."

 There are 4 different activation modes:

 - **Always:** Mapping is always active (the default)
 - **When modifiers on/off:** Mapping becomes active only if something is pressed / not pressed
-- **When program selected:** Allows you to step through different groups of mappings (banks/pages/programs ... however you want to call it)
+- **When bank selected:** Allows you to step through different groups of mappings (sometimes also called "pages")
 - **When EEL result > 0:** Let a formula decide (total freedom)

 For details, see below.